University of Tennessee

 Brooms is author of several books, including Being Black, Being Male on Campus: Understanding and Confronting Black Male Collegiate Experiences (2017) and Empowering Men of Color on Campus: Building Student Community in Higher Education (2018).
-His forthcoming book, Stakes is High: Trials, Triumphs, and Triumphs in Young Black Men's Educational Journeys, takes a sociocultural view of young Black men's lives to understand and appreciate their educational challenges, pursuits, and desires.
-He also is founding editor of the Critical Race Studies in Education book series with SUNY Press
+His most recent book, Stakes is High: Trials, Lessons, and Triumphs in Young Black Men's Educational Journeys (2021), takes a sociocultural view of young Black men's lives to understand and appreciate their educational challenges, pursuits, and desires.
+He also is founding editor of the Critical Race Studies in Education book series with SUNY Press.

 EducationPh.D.
 Loyola University Chicago, Sociology